nateonmission/nateonmission/README.md

 - 💬 Ask me about my kiddos...
 I can talk for hours LOL
 - 📫 How to reach me: nateonmission on most social media
-- 😄 Pronouns: yea, repeating nouns is tedious (he/him in English)
+- 😄 Pronouns: yes, repeating nouns is tedious (he/him in English)
 - ⚡ Fun fact: INTJ (MyersBriggs) / 5 (Enneagram)